joshuajonghankim/CSCI-355-Internet-and-Web-Technologies/Topic 07: Network Layer (C10 + C11) Note_Joshua Jonghan Kim.md

 All the host bits are 1s.
 (64.31.255.255/13) it sends messages to all the hosts in the network.

-How many devices does the network
+Q. How many devices does the network 64.8.0.0/15 support?
+2^(32-15) - 2
+=2^(32 - subID) - 2
+why -2? we need to exclude special CIDR Addresses.

+## IP Packet Structure

+Most parts of Network layer header doesn't during hups.
+Data link layer header changes.
+The header have at least 5 rows and each row has 32 bits.
+Options are optional.
+If IHL is larger than 20bytes (5 * 4bytes), it has options.